Skip to content

 Reach for the agent-side override or headless mode when:

 • The CLI has not adopted any agent variable.
-Setting VSCODE_AGENT=1 against a tool that does not check it is a no-op; coverage today is sparse.
-For the long tail, you still need --no-pager in the system prompt.
+Setting VSCODE_AGENT=1 against a tool that ignores it does nothing.
+Coverage is sparse, so the long tail still needs --no-pager in the prompt.

-• Env vars do not propagate. sudo, docker run, ssh, and CI runners that prune environments break the chain.
-The agent has to either avoid the boundary or pass sudo -E, --env VSCODE_AGENT, or -o SendEnv=VSCODE_AGENT — another piece of tool-specific knowledge in the prompt, the exact cost the contract was meant to eliminate.
+• Env vars do not propagate. sudo, docker run, ssh, and pruning CI runners break the chain.
+The agent must avoid the boundary or pass sudo -E, --env VSCODE_AGENT, or -o SendEnv=VSCODE_AGENT — the exact tool-specific prompt knowledge the contract was meant to eliminate.

 • CI=true already covers the surface.
-Many CLIs (npm, yarn, gh, apt-get) already honour CI=true; adding a second variable is redundant for those tools.
+Many CLIs (npm, gh, apt-get) already honor CI=true, so a second variable is redundant for those.

 • The naming has not converged.
-Until the ecosystem agrees on a vendor-neutral name, CLI authors face an N-variable check and users see inconsistent behaviour across harnesses.
+Until the industry agrees on a vendor-neutral name, CLI authors face an N-variable check and users see inconsistent behavior.

 • The signal needs to be load-bearing for safety.
-Env-var presence is not authenticated; any process can set VSCODE_AGENT=1.
-Treat the variable as a behavioural hint, not a permission gate.
+Env-var presence is not authenticated, and any process can set VSCODE_AGENT=1.
+Treat the variable as a behavioral hint, not a permission gate.

 Key Takeaways